ZhijianZhou01/metav/README.md

 ## 7. Output results

-### 7.1. the used parameters in command-line interface
+### 7.1. input-parameter.txt

-provide an output file recorded the input parameters
+the output file `input-parameter.txt` recorded the input parameters in command-line interface.

 ```
 the used parameters of nextvirus in command-line interface.